Tesco blackmail plot

 The Tesco blackmail plot was an extortion attempt against the British supermarket chain Tesco and which led to the largest blackmail investigation in the UK.

-Nigel Wright, 45, from Lincolnshire was sentenced at the Old Bailey for blackmail after he plotted to extort £1.4 million from the supermarket giant.
+Nigel Wright, 45, from Lincolnshire was sentenced at the Central Criminal Court of England and Wales for blackmail after he plotted to extort £1.4 million from the supermarket company.

 Threats

 A series of letters and emails were sent to Tesco, threatening to contaminate baby food with salmonella, white powder and knives.
-They demanded £1.4m in bitcoin and used aliases such as "Guy Brush" and "The Dairy Pirates".
+They demanded £1.4 million in bitcoin and used aliases such as "Guy Brush" and "The Dairy Pirates".
 They claimed to be from a group of farmers angry at the low price of milk.

 Contaminated food found

 In Lockerbie Morven Smith had already fed a few spoonfuls of Heinz sweet and sour chicken to her ten month old baby when she found a metal fragment in the bowl and removed it.
 This was in December 2019.

 In Rochdale Harpreet Kaur-Singh had binned a jar of Heinz Sunday chicken dinner and a jar of cheesy pasta stars after discovering metal while feeding her nine month old daughter.